tardisx/netgiv/README.md

     netgiv -p 3 > file.mov

-Where '2' comes from the information provided in the `-l` output.
-It is the second most recent file that was copied to the server.
+Where '3' comes from the information provided in the `-l` output.

 Note that providing no `-p` option is the same as `-p X` where X is the highest numbered upload (most recent).